lyzadanger/lyza-dot-com/src/content/drafts/my-site-from-nothing.md

 Then there was cleaning up and tightening of configs.

 Now I can publish and unpublish to my heart's content by changing the `status` attribute's value (`published`, `draft`) and running `gulp publish` or `gulp unpublish`.

+## Returning to content templating

+I want to return my attention to the `gulp content` task, once again completely changing what it does for the time being.
+Let's ignore `drafts` for the moment and instead use `content` to promote template-able `src/content` out to the built area.

+Now `content` will take all posts in the `src/content/posts` tree and template and build them out.